OpenNebula/docs/source/intro_release_notes/upgrades/start_here.rst

 Start Here
 ================================================================================

-This guide describes the upgrade procedure for systems that are already running a 5.12.x OpenNebula Enterprise Edition or older.
-The upgrade to OpenNebula |version| can be done directly by following this section; you don't need to perform intermediate version upgrades.
-The upgrade will preserve all current users, Hosts, resources and configurations, for both SQLite and MySQL/MariaDB Back-ends.
+This guide describes the upgrade procedure for systems that are already running an OpenNebula Enterprise Edition 5.12.x or older.
+The upgrade to OpenNebula EE |version| can be done directly by following this section; you don't need to perform intermediate version upgrades (for CE deployments, please see the Important Note below).
+The upgrade will preserve all current users, hosts, resources, and configurations, for both SQLite and MySQL/MariaDB back-ends.

 Read the :ref:`Compatibility Guide <compatibility>` and `Release Notes <http://opennebula.org/software/release/>`_ to know what's new in OpenNebula |version|.

-.. important:: Users of the Community Edition of OpenNebula can upgrade from the previous stable version if they are running a non-commercial OpenNebula cloud.
-In order to access the migrator package a request needs to be made through this `online form <https://opennebula.io/get-migration>`__.
+.. important:: Users of the Community Edition of OpenNebula can upgrade to the latest version only if they are running a non-commercial deployment, but they will need to upgrade first to the previous stable version.
+In order to access the latest migrator package, a request needs to be submitted through this `online form <https://opennebula.io/get-migration>`__.

 Previous Steps
 ================================================================================